 Rome faced a similar problem ca. 150 B.C. that Athens faced in 600 B.C.
 They never found a way out, and the Republic collapsed.
 All agree this period has many complexities, and historians hotly debate why the collapse happened, but I think most agree that

 - Both sides used violence to settle issues

 - Both sides tended to view politics as a zero-sum game, very much an ‘us vs. them.’
 They destroyed each other with a century of intermittent civil war.

 The French Revolution, the Russian Revolution, the revolutions in China, SE Asia, Cuba, and even arguably the American Revolution created far worse tyrannies than those they replaced (this is a stretch in the U.S.– the British weren’t tyrants, and neither were the victors, but the victors did exile many loyalists, slavery expanded, Indians fared far worse than under the British, etc.).
-The Roman civil wars gave us the emperors.
+The Roman civil wars over the political questions of the day gave them the emperors.

 We need a political genius of sorts, who can find a synthesis between liberty and equality, between civic responsibility and rugged individualism.
 He/she would need to be trusted by the common man in Iowa and in Silicon Valley.
 He/she would have to, perhaps, give huge tax breaks to corporations who did not outsource jobs–a pro-nationalist low taxes weird hybrid.
 If we find him (and I don’t see him/her around), he would not have nearly the power Solon had, at least by the letter of the law.